openshift/openshift-origin-design/designs/virtualization/4.x/Templates/Templates.md

 # Templates

+Updating the templates designs to align with what we currently have with the new in page wizard approach will make the 'create VM from a template' flow consistent.

+In order to simplify interacting with templates, we figured that having a single navigation item will help to keep all the virtualization in one area and unclutter the left nav.
+We also wanted to minimize the amount of main navigation items we are adding to OCP in general.

 ## Virtual machines and VM templates are located under Virtualization

 One of the options for users to create a VM is when they choose a to create it from a template.